Go Incognito Chrome Extension

 To open the current tab in an incognito window, click on the toolbar button as shown in the above screenshot.
 Alternatively, you can right click any where on the web page and select the “Go Incognito” option present in the context menu.

 Tip #1: Go Incognito offers a keyboard shortcut command: Alt + I. Use it to quickly open the current tab in the incognito mode.
+If this keys combination is not working for you, or you want to change it to some other combination, follow this guide.

 Tip #3: Users can allow this extension in the incognito mode from Chrome’s extension page (chrome://extensions) to enjoy the reverse functionality.
 Using this feature, you can open an incognito tab as a normal tab just by clicking the extension’s icon on the toolbar.

-Install Go Incognito from this Chrome Web Store link.
 If you like this extension, please rate it 5★ on Chrome Store.
 Have any feedback or suggestion?
 Leave a comment below, or email us at email@example.com.